-- Swollen, Red Gums – Gumlines become inflamed and red along the margins of the teeth when gum disease exists.
-Mild inflammation is typical of gingivitis, while more diffuse not concentrated or localized – inflammation and redness (or even purple colored gums) is a sign of more advanced periodontitis.
+- Swollen, Red Gums – Gum lines become inflamed and red along the margins of the teeth when gum disease exists.
+Mild inflammation, often localized to just one area, is typical of gingivitis.
+More advanced periodontitis often involves more widespread inflammation and redness.

 - Receded Gums – As periodontitis advances, the gums become detached from the teeth and creep down the surface of the roots, leaving exposed root surfaces.
 This makes teeth appear longer than normal.

 - Sore Teeth – Infection around the tooth may make chewing or applying pressure to the tooth uncomfortable.

 - Shifting Or Loose Teeth – When gum detachment or bone loss has occurred, it may cause the teeth to be mobile or shift out of their natural position.